ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 Category C is used for cloud environments, software as a service and other IT services that you do not host yourself.
 If you are unsure what category to put a system into, ask if you pay the electricity bill for that system, or if you pay a third party for access to that system.
 If you are paying the electricity bill, it is classed as a direct emission (category O).
 Otherwise, it is indirect (category C).

-Your systems also have an impact downstream:
+Your systems also have an impact downstream which are mapped to Category D in the TCS:

 - the minimum specification of your software drives hardware sales and therefore old hardware disposal.
 - software performance and network traffic use the resources of your consumers, and the infrastructure used to reach them.

-These impacts are mapped to Category D.

 Once you have finished mapping your project or tech estate, you should have a table that looks something like this: